 You’ve been promoted, congratulations!
 You’ve successfully navigated the Mentor Model system and now it is time to begin the process for your next promotion.

-Many faculty forget they need to file a new Declaration of Intent form after they have been promoted.
-You need to set a new target date for your next promotion.
+When you have been promoted, you will need to set a target date for your next promotion.
 It is also a good time to make sure your Mentor can continue to serve for another 5 years and to re-evaluate your Secondary Areas of Responsibility.
 Maybe your Mentor will be retiring.
 Maybe you’d like to move in a new direction with your development.
 For example, if your next promotion will be for Professor, you may want to explore more leadership opportunities.
-Technically, the new 5 year clock on your next promotion doesn’t start ticking until you file a new Declaration of Intent form so don’t forget!
+The Management Form should be reviewed annually with your department chair as part of the annual evaluation process.

 Here is a concise overview of the process for a newly hired faculty member.
 This process is basically repeated for each successive promotion.